 - Explain why interprofessionalism is important for patient-centered care.

-- Collaborate with other health professionals to explore health care and related professions.
+- Collaborate with other health professionals to explore healthcare and related professions.

 - Discuss interprofessionally, how health professionals and patients may utilize and understand the role of various providers and services.

-- Apply the elements of the BATHE (Background, Affect, Trouble, Handling, and Empathy) communication model to a mock patient interview
+- Apply the elements of the BATHE (Background, Affect, Trouble, Handling, and Empathy) communication model to a mock patient interview.

-- Apply the elements of the Root Cause Analysis model retrospectively to a real patient scenario
+- Apply the elements of the root cause analysis model retrospectively to a real patient scenario.

-- Delineate the issues associated with a scenario using the fishbone diagram
+- Delineate the issues associated with a scenario using the fishbone diagram.

-- Develop potential solutions by identifying factors associated with a scenario
+- Develop potential solutions by identifying factors associated with a scenario.

-- Employ and improve personal communication skills to convey and accept professional knowledge as part of an interprofessional team
+- Employ and improve personal communication skills to convey and accept professional knowledge as part of an interprofessional team.

 - Demonstrate principles and values of team dynamics to successfully function in various team roles.

-This information is made available under the Creative Commons license.
+This is an open-access article distributed under the terms of the Creative Commons Attribution license.